 Itchy, runny, red eyes are another common reason why patients seek help from Access Eye.
 While these eye irritations can have many potential causes, during allergy season allergic conditions affecting the eye are often the culprit — especially in this geographic area.
 It is important that the root cause of the problem be investigated early on.

-What to Expect With Allergy Testing
+What to Expect With Allergy Testing in Spotsylvania, VA

 We employ a very simple, quick, virtually painless skin scratch test (no needles are used) that evaluates for allergic reactions against many very common allergens in this region.

 To begin the test, your arm will be cleaned to remove any germs or irritants.
 Then, we will press a device similar to a plastic hair comb into the skin of your arm.
 The device contains tiny amounts of the specific allergens for which you are being tested.
 The device makes small scratches on your arm to allow the allergens to get under your skin.
 This does not hurt.
 The spots that were scratched may be marked to help us identify those sites later.

 You will be asked to wait in the office for 15 to 20 minutes and avoid touching or scratching your arm.
 Then, we will check your arm for reactions (e.g., redness, itching and swelling) in the areas where the allergens touched your skin.
 We will mark down which allergens produced a reaction.
 Once we have identified those allergens, we will apply a soothing cream to your skin to alleviate redness, swelling and itching.